grainsgroup/VR-Blender/README.md

 - Open Blender's User Preference and navigate to Add-ons tab
 - Enable the script "3D View: Virtual Reality Viewport"
 - Choose the "HTC Vive" option as Display Backend in the Preference field
-- Enalbe the script "Development: Interface Configurator"
+- Enable the script "Development: Interface Configurator"